SDGforskning/sdg-strings/Vocabularylist.md

 ## Countries

-Lists of least developed countries, small island developing states and landlocked developing states are from the United Nations World Economic Situation and Prospects (tables F, H and I, pages 173-174) - United Nations (2019) World Economic Situation and Prospects (Statistical Annex). https://www.un.org/development/desa/dpad/document_gem/global-economic-monitoring-unit/world-economic-situation-and-prospects-wesp-report/
+Lists of least developed countries, small island developing states and landlocked developing states are from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) - countries were included if they appeared in the tables from 2016 to 2021 (i.e. were on these lists between Nov 2015 and Dec 2020).
+(United Nations.
+(2016, 2017, 2018, 2019, 2020, 2021). *World Economic Situation and Prospects; Statistical Annex*. https://www.un.org/development/desa/dpad/document_gem/global-economic-monitoring-unit/world-economic-situation-and-prospects-wesp-report/)

-Note, according to the 2021 report (Table F, p 129), `Vanuatu` is no longer on the list for LDCs - should it be kept here (as research from 2019 and earlier would be concerning it as an LDC) or not?
-Should we take all countries that have appeared on the list from 2015 and onwards? (tables F, H and I, pages 129-130) - United Nations (2021) World Economic Situation and Prospects (Statistical Annex). https://www.un.org/development/desa/dpad/document_gem/global-economic-monitoring-unit/world-economic-situation-and-prospects-wesp-report/)

 Some country names are shortened when it is expected that research may not use the full official name and we do not expect there to be confusion with other countries (e.g. `Moldova` is used for "Republic of Moldova", `Laos` in addition to "Lao People’s democratic republic").
-Alternatives may be used when country names have changed (e.g. `"North Macedonia" OR "Republic of Macedonia"`)
+Alternatives may be used when country names have changed (e.g. `"North Macedonia" OR "Republic of Macedonia"`). `equatorial guinea` covered by `guinea`.

 ```Ceylon=
 #General terms